Doublevil/mind-control/doc/GetStarted.md

 ```

 For example, you can use named pipes to communicate between your hacking program and the target process (send commands to the game or receive data from it).

+## Tracking a process in real-time

+The `StateWatcher` class gives you a convenient way to access the internal data of your target process, with automatic refreshes.

+Check the [StateWatcher](StateWatcher.md) documentation to learn how to set it up.